GeoPyTool/GeoPyTool/README.md

 ## Bug Report

-Any program may have a bug or many bugs.
-So does GeoPyTool.
+Any program may have one or many bugs, including GeoPyTool.
 I am not a programming expert, so I will inevitably make mistakes.
 I am open minded and happy to solve problems after being told the details about bugs you find.